 36. Great whites tend to bite their prey first, then leave then to weaken before returning to finish the kill.

-37. These sharks are also known to grab hold of their prey and shark them side to side in order to weaken and injure it.
+37. These sharks are also known to grab hold of their prey and shake them side to side in order to weaken and injure it.

 38. Great white sharks spend most of their lives on their own and are typically solitary hunters.
 The only time when they aren’t alone is during mating season.